SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 #### Staves

-All staves except Fortress Staff can be generated on the ground starting from 1F in this dungeon.<br/>Swing staves to identify them right away, including testing whether or not they're sealed.<br/>Staves are one of the few reliable options thanks to magic bullets having 100% accuracy,<br/>so it's important to have them in a state where they can be utilized at any time.
+All staves except Fortress Staff can be found on the ground starting from 1F in this dungeon.<br/>Swing staves to identify them right away, including testing whether or not they're sealed.<br/>Staves are one of the few reliable options thanks to magic bullets having 100% accuracy,<br/>so it's important to have them in a state where they can be utilized at any time.

 Synthesize staves to save inventory space and identify remaining use counts.